jteng1/blackjack/README.md

 Insurance pays 2:1<br />
 Push on both player and dealer blackjacks<br />
 Six decks in the shoe<br />
+Shoe is shuffled after 50% of the cards are dealt<br />

 ## Installing the app